nathansb2022/PageScraper/README.md

 ## theHackerNews Folder

 This folder contains a python file that scrapes thehackernews.com and then passes the data to ChatGPT API to summarize the page.
-The summary is saved in working directory THN_yyymmdd.txt.
+The data from thehackernews.com is saved in working directory THN_yyymmdd.txt.

 ### Example usage of pagescraperTHN.py